AliOsm/ruby-on-rails-devcontainer/README.md

 - This is just a development setup, make sure to setup these services in your production environment also if you are using them
 - Rebuild your devcontainer image when you change any file inside `.devcontainer` directory
 - Take a look at the installed extensions and modify the list as required
+- This could be used in GitHub Codespaces easily with a single click
 - Feel free to submit any change you feel it is benefitial to this repo :)